-Nothing is known about Gizmo's early life.
-A genius, he established himself at a young age as an inventor, able to create complex inventions and deadly weapons from the most innocuous household objects.
+Nothing is known about Gizmo's early life outside of him being badly bullied as a child for his interest in science and engineering, which would give him a chip on his shoulder for the rest of his life.
+A clear genius, he established himself at a young age as an inventor, able to create complex inventions and deadly weapons from the most innocuous household objects, such as hairdryers, spoons, and even a vacuum cleaner.
 He sold these gadgets to criminals and civilians through his company, Gizmo Inc. Eventually he became actively involved in villainy when he decided to expand his business by joining the Fearsome Five.

 Gizmo was created by Marv Wolfman and George Pérez.
 He made his first appearance in The New Teen Titans #3.